boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 > **Example:** To achieve the general objective, we will pursue the following specific objectives:
 >
-> 1. To **determine** the prevalence of mild, moderate, and severe problematic internet use among the student population.
+> 1. To **describe** the sociodemographic, academic, and lifestyle characteristics of the study sample.
+This objective may not be necessary because all research have to first describe the study samples and to establish representativeness of them to the target population.
+See Box Information 3 for further explanation.
-> 2. To **describe** the sociodemographic, academic, and lifestyle characteristics of the study sample.
+> 2. To **determine** the prevalence of mild, moderate, and severe problematic internet use among the student population.
 > 3. To **identify** the key sociodemographic and lifestyle factors associated with a higher risk of problematic internet use.
-> 4. To **explore** the association between the severity of problematic internet use and self-reported academic performance.
+> 4. To **examine** the association between the severity of problematic internet use and self-reported academic performance.

 **Key Takeaway:** Notice how the specific objectives are not random.
-They are a logical sequence: first, you measure the main outcome (**1**), then you describe your sample (**2**), then you analyze the relationships you want to understand (**3 & 4**).
+They are a logical sequence: first, you describe your sample (**1**), then you measure the main outcome (**2**), then you analyze the relationships you want to understand (**3 & 4**).
 Together, they comprehensively answer the general objective.